 Cebu Archbishop Alberto Uy has ordered a structural inspection of all churches and rectories within the archdiocese following a magnitude 6.9 earthquake.

-The instruction came after the seismic activity caused damage to several churches and resulted in at least 60 fatalities.
+The earthquake, which struck off Bogo City in northern Cebu on the evening of September 30, 2025, caused damage to several churches and resulted in at least 60 fatalities.

 Topics in this story